What Is RSS?

 That's it!
 You'll be subscribed.

-You can also use a Web-based RSS reader, like My Yahoo! or Feedly.
-Look for any of these buttons on a page on this site.
+You can also use a Web-based RSS reader, like Feedly.
+Look for either of these buttons on a page on this site.

 Click on a button to add the RSS feed to that Web-based reader.
 If you don't yet have an account, you can set up one after clicking on the button.